Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 Effects for the Child: Because the parents do everything for them as children, they tend to lack the skills to handle challenges and problem-solving on their own later in life.
 The result may be a feeling of inadequacy and helplessness.

-Over-Involved in Decision Making: Snowplow parents tend to dominate decision making processes overseeing everything, from activities to career choices for their children.
+Over-Involved in Decision Making: Snowplow parents tend to dominate the decision making processes overseeing everything, from activities to career choices for their children.

 Rather than encouraging their kids to explore their interests and goals snowplow parents tend to enforce their own plans and expectations limiting the space for self discovery and personal freedom.